techidaily/site-games-able/source/_posts/the-functionality-of-xboxs-online-gaming-service.md

  You can launch any of the games you find here, and it'll begin streaming to your device with touch controls.
 However, we highly recommend attaching a controller to your phone if you can.

-**Download:** Xbox Game Pass for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2001558/https://play.google.com/store/apps/details?id=com.gamepass) |[iOS](https://apps.apple.com/us/app/xbox-game-pass/id1374542474) (Free)
+**Download:** Xbox Game Pass for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2001558/https://play.google.com/store/apps/details?id=com.gamepass) |[iOS](https://apps.apple.com/us/app/xbox-game-pass/id1374542474) (Free)

 ### How to Use Xbox Cloud Gaming on a PC or Laptop

  If you're on a PC or laptop, you can connect to Xbox Cloud Gaming in one of two ways.
 You can either use the official Xbox app or you can play your games through your browser.

- If you'd like to take the app option, visit the[Xbox App download page](https://www.xbox.com/en-US/apps/xbox-app-for-pc) and grab it.
+ If you'd like to take the app option, visit the [Xbox App download page](https://www.xbox.com/en-US/apps/xbox-app-for-pc) and grab it.
 Once downloaded, open the app and click on**Cloud gaming** on the left.
 Select a title, and you're ready to go.

 ![The Xbox App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/xbox-game-pass-app.png)

- If you want to use your browser, head over to[xbox.com/play](http://xbox.com/play) .
+ If you want to use your browser, head over to [xbox.com/play](http://xbox.com/play) .
 When you follow the link, you should immediately see the Xbox Game Pass library.
 If you do, click on a game to start streaming.

  If you don't see a library and instead land on a splash page advertising the Xbox Game Pass, it means something has gone wrong.
 First, double-check that you're signed in to your Microsoft account.